Exotic Surfaces in 4-manifolds and Surface Corks: Introduction

-Many examples of exotic embeddings of oriented surfaces in simply connected 4–manifolds arise from constructions based on Fintushel-Stern knot surgery, first introduced in \cite{fintushel1996knots} and used to construct infinite families of exotic smooth structures on 4-manifolds extensively.
-Some examples of such techniques are Fintushel and Stern's rim surgery, Kim’s twist rim surgery \cite{kim2006modifying}, and Finashin’s annulus rim surgery \cite{finashin2001knotting}, whereby a given surface is surgered to yield a new surface while the ambient 4-manifold remains fixed.
-Exotic families of oriented surfaces with positive genus in a simply-connected closed 4-manifold have been produced using these techniques.

-In \cite{gompf2017infinite}, Gompf found the first example of an infinite order cork relating the manifolds in exotic families $\{X_{K_k}\}_{k\in\mathbb{Z}}$ of homeomorphism type $E(n)$ for each $n\geq1$, obtained via Fintushel--Stern knot surgery along certain family of knots with pairwise distinct Alexander polynomials $\Delta_K(t)$ (\cite{fintushel1996knots}).
-Inspired by the cork twisting construction in \cite{gompf2017infinite}, in this paper, we construct an infinite order surface cork relating pairs in certain exotic families $\{(X, F_k )\}_{k\in \Z}$ arising from the Fintushel-Stern rim surgery.
+Many examples of exotic embeddings of oriented surfaces in simply-connected 4-manifolds arise from constructions based on Fintushel--Stern knot surgery, first introduced in \cite{fintushel1996knots} and used to construct infinite families of exotic smooth structures on 4-manifolds extensively.
+Some examples of such techniques are Fintushel--Stern rim surgery \cite{fintushel1997surfaces}, Kim’s twist rim surgery \cite{kim2006modifying}, and Finashin’s annulus rim surgery \cite{finashin2001knotting}, whereby a given surface is surgered to yield a new surface while the ambient 4-manifold remains fixed.
+In \cite{gompf2017infinite}, Gompf constructed the first example of an infinite order cork whose twists realize certain exotic families of 4-manifolds $\{X_{k}\}_{k\in\mathbb{Z}}$ of homeomorphism type $E(n)$, for each $n\geq1$, obtained via Fintushel--Stern knot surgery.
+Inspired by this construction, we construct in this paper an infinite order transverse surface cork relating pairs in certain exotic families $\{(X, F_k )\}_{k\in \Z}$ arising from Fintushel--Stern rim surgery, thereby establishing the following theorem.